-With applications for next year’s cycle now open, we invited a recent participant to share their experience to help you decide if the program is right for your museum.
+With applications for the next cycle now open, revisit this article from a recent participant sharing their experience to help you decide if the program is right for your museum.
 Staff at Castle in the Clouds, a historic estate built atop a mountain in New Hampshire, applied for an Education and Interpretation assessment for help in constructing the site’s first-ever interpretive plan.
-Read on to find out what they gained from the program, and don’t forget to apply by February 1, 2023, if you want to be next!
+Read on to find out what they gained from the program, and don’t forget to apply by February 15, 2024, if you want to be next!

 When I began my tenure at Castle in the Clouds as Director of Visitor Experience in March of 2020, my immediate priority was to help create our organization’s first-ever interpretive plan.
 As you might imagine, that intention was soon pushed aside in the upheaval of the pandemic, and it wasn’t until the following year that we were able to start working on it.

 When I was finally able to start researching how to write an interpretive plan, I stumbled across the American Alliance of Museums’ Museum Assessment Program (MAP), and our Executive Director encouraged me to apply for the Education and Interpretation Assessment to guide us towards our end goal.Skip over related stories to continue reading article